or: Humanity's root problem (or challenge)

 Legitimate uses of authority

-In certain contexts, the word authority has a non-negative meaning — such as in cryptography, wherein "authority" is synonymous with "trusted third party" (e.g. a certificate authority).
+Aside from the core meaning referring to the self (author-ity), in certain contexts, the word authority has a non-disempowering meaning — such as in cryptography, wherein "authority" is synonymous with "trusted third party" (e.g. a certificate authority).
 Also, as cryptocurrency pioneer Nick Szabo points out, certain things can be thought of as authorities, such as "authoritative automata", "authoritative devices", "authoritative algorithms", etc. However, these uses are, probably in all cases, a reflection of our unconscious belief in (the legitimacy of) human authority, and therefore could simply be replaced with a more appropriate term (such as "trusted third party", in the case of cryptography).
 Cryptography, being a highly precise field built on the "formal sciences" based on mathematics, now pushed/pulled by the collaborative unifying effect on the collective consciousness enabled by the Internet, is already moving away from centralized ("authority"/"trusted third party"-based) cryptosystems towards decentralization, thus technologically obsoleting the primary control vector of the authority-based control system run by people who call themselves "government" who are believed to be vested with "authority" to grant and revoke the natural rights of other human beings: the centralized control of money — which can then be "taxed" to fund the perpetuation of "government".

 I've been working on a new electronic cash system that's fully peer-to-peer, with no trusted third party. [...]
 With e-currency based on cryptographic proof, without the need to trust a third party middleman, money can be secure and transactions effortless.

-Satoshi Nakamoto, the anonymous creator of Bitcoin (the first decentralized cryptocurrency), has literally created a new form of money that completely bypasses the very idea of centralized/authoritarian control over money, in which trust/security is provided by impartial computational power instead of a centralized human "authority".
+Satoshi Nakamoto, the anonymous creator of Bitcoin (the first decentralized cryptocurrency) and thus inventor of the first viable digital cash system, has literally created a new form of money that completely bypasses the very idea of centralized/authoritarian control over money, in which trust/security is provided by impartial computational power instead of a centralized human "authority".

 Authority in the subjective reality metaparadigm